 Los Angeles.
 November, 2019.
-Industrial smokestacks belch fire into the sky and aircraft glide through the haze.
+Industrial smokestacks belch fire into the sky and flying cars glide through the haze.
 Architectural curiosities of the city, the Bradbury Building of 1893 and the Ennis-Brown house of 1924, are overwhelmed by twenty-first century megastructures.
 Rising from the mass of this megalopolis, the twin pyramids of the Tyrell Corporation emulate the pyramids of ancient Egypt.
 Interiors are Mayan-styled and decorated with Bonsai trees, the populace wear twentieth century fashions and go shopping in Arabian bazaars.
 Like the buildings being devoured by corrosive rain or obliterated by retrofitting, reality is collapsing as geography and history are swallowed up by the cultural schizophrenia.
 The presence of energy cannot hide the entropy: bright lights burn in an eternal night.
 This is a dreamscape where everything is ending and the spectacle of disintegration is rendered in intricate detail.
 The world is at once realistic and unreal in Blade Runner.

 ‘And if the machine doesn’t work?’ asks Deckard, knowing Bryant has no answer.
 Rachael questions Deckard’s ethics, asking if he has ever retired a human by mistake.
 He says no.

-‘But in your position that is a risk?’ she asks.
+‘But in your position that is a risk?’ she asks him.
 It is not his righteousness, but his rightness that is in question.
 How can he know he has never retired a human?

-The question of doubt Rachael raised on the micro scale is soon raised on the macro scale.
+The question of doubt is soon raised on the macro scale.
 Tyrell explains why Rachael is so difficult to detect and the implications of her implanted memories are obvious to Deckard.

 ‘How can it not know what it is?’ he asks incredulously.
 ‘How can I know what I am?’ is the question he means to ask.
 The ability to fabricate memories and construct identities has made all knowledge a source of doubt and it forces Deckard to question the authenticity of his own reality.
 Just as Deckard has the Voight-Kampf test to assure him that he is retiring Replicants and not humans, Rachael has a photograph to provide the physical evidence of her fabricated childhood.